elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

  * Kafka is designed to run on many nodes as a cluster

- * Kafka machines are called ‘brokers’
+ * Kafka machines are called 'brokers'

  * Kafka automatically backs up data on at least another machine (broker)

 <img src="../../assets/images/kafka/Kafka-Architecture-02.png" alt="Kafka-Architecture-02.png" style="width:30%;"/>

 Notes: